WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Aditya Dike says that this Community is Awesome in terms of hepling each other.
-- Open Source podcasts are the best podcast. my favorite one is with kelsy hightower
+- Open Source podcasts are the best podcast. my favorite one is with kelsy hightower.
+-